agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 ---

-## PLAN
-- Overview and concrete example in gridworld (single action case).
-Then formalize the general problem assuming we get to condition from (state,actions).
-Then show example of state action inference.

-inferOffPolicy: give as data series [(s,a)].

-p(U / siai) = p(U) PI( p(ai / si,U) )
-where p(ai / si,U) = C(ai ; si U)

-- Then show an example of inference from multiple trajectories in gridworld.

-- POMDP inference.
-Show simpel IRL bandits case, where we infer the agent's prior over one thing having a good prize.
-Maybe show naive or soph case.

-Previous chapters exhibited models for planning in MDPs and POMDPs.
-This chapter shows how we can add a few lines of code to our agent models in order to infer the agent's beliefs and utilities from their observed behavior.

 ## Introduction
 The previous chapters have shown how to compute optimal actions for agents in MDPs and POMDPs.
 In many practical applications, this is all we want to compute.
 For example, if we are controlling a robot, we would want the robot to act optimally given the utility function we have designed for it.
 If we want to come up with an optimal gambling strategy, we might use a POMDP agent model like that used for bandits in the [previous chapter](/chapters/3c-pomdp).